How Collagen Works and What the Science Tells Us (So Far)

 Whilst this has wholly been positive, it is worth noting there are more mixed outcomes when it comes to osteoarthritis, possibly due to its complex nature and many variable causes dependent on each individual suffering with OA.

-Two meta-analyses which both included five studies on using collagen for osteoarthritis reported improvements to pain in short and long term; however in one, physical function did not see an improvement compared with placebo (16)
+Two meta-analyses which both included five studies on using collagen for osteoarthritis reported improvements to pain in short and long term; however in one, physical function did not see an improvement compared with placebo (16).

-A 2018 systematic review in the British Journal of Sports Medicine also found that hydrolyzed collagen supplements provided significant relief from osteoarthritis-associated pain, although the review also noted that as trials haven’t yet been long enough or large enough, we do not know the benefits of this in the long term.
+A 2018 systematic review in the British Journal of Sports Medicine also found that hydrolysed collagen supplements provided significant relief from osteoarthritis-associated pain, although the review also noted that as trials haven’t yet been long enough or large enough, we do not know the benefits of this in the long term.

 What this tells us is, even though collagen has demonstrated some evidence of efficacy, more studies are needed to really nail down which collagen products and nutritional interventions are needed specifically for diseases such as osteoarthritis.
-Type 2 Collagen is currently being investigated for this use.
+Type II Collagen is currently being investigated for this use.

 Muscle and Body Composition